Concepting & Storyboarding

 A Warning

-At the beginning of the piece, the visitors pull up to the church and see a boarded up door with cryptic lines/dashes spray-painted on it.
-It’s a radio frequency.
+At the beginning of the piece, when the visitors pull up to the church, they see a boarded up door with cryptic lines/dashes spray-painted on it: it’s a radio frequency (AM 1518) that broadcasts a recurring warning message, at five-minute intervals.
 The visitors wind up their radio and tune in, hearing a break in static but no message.
-They exit the vehicle, and the message starts playing.
+They exit vehicle, message starts playing.

 \\ START: MOBILE ONLY CONTENT BELOW //